Home Insurance and Interior Home Quality: Economy vs. Builder's Grade vs. Custom vs. Designer Grade?

-Home finishings are typically divided into five different quality grades:
+Home finishing quality comes in five different quality grades:

 - Economy Grade